Lokahi Canoe Club

 How to join

-We’ll provide coaching and guidance for you as a recreational paddler, and expect you to work hard to learn and improve.
+We’ll provide some coaching and guidance for you as a recreational paddler, and expect you to work hard to learn and improve.
 When we’re working with competitive crews you may not get the same degree of attention, but we won’t neglect you.
 You will also be able to keep paddling with us during the off-season from November through February.

 Lokahi site in Waikiki